hariacharya80/React-Use-Backend/README.md

 ```

 ### Making a backend call
-To make a call to your backend, you can use the useBackend method provided by bitBackend
+To make a call to your backend, you can use call provided by bitbackend.